Home / Heart Palpitations Treatment Manhattan NYC | Racing Heart

 To diagnose what might be causing your heart to flutter or race, your cardiology doctor listens to your heart with a stethoscope.
 He looks for any signs of a health problem that may be triggering your palpitations, such as a fever or a swollen thyroid gland.
 Combined with a thorough history, the physical exam helps your doctor identify the source of your issues.

-Additionally, Your Manhattan cardiologist may run several tests, which include:
+Additionally, Your New York City cardiologist Dr. Reisman of Manhattan Cardiology may run several tests, which include:

 Your cardiologist in New York may check what supplements and medications you take to make sure none of them are causing your palpitations.
 If you’re experiencing chest pain along with palpitations, your NYC cardiologist may also want you to perform an exercise stress test.
 If you’re also experiencing dizziness, confusion or difficulty breathing along with heart palpitations, you may have a more serious problem called an arrhythmia.